alhog/Geobox/README.md

 Finally, our framework integrates quantum entanglement to facilitate secure communication between nodes.
 This integration enhances the security of the consensus process and enables the execution of smart contracts in a secure and decentralized manner.

-# Quantum Circuit Execution and Transformation
+# Circuit Execution and Transformation

 Quantum Circuit Execution and Transformation is a critical component of our framework that handles the execution and transformation of smart contracts represented as quantum circuits.

-## Quantum Circuit Representation and Translation for Contracts
+## Circuit Representation and Translation for Contracts

 In our framework, smart contracts are represented as quantum circuits.
 These circuits are then translated into a form that can be executed on a quantum computer.
 This representation and translation process is designed to preserve the logic and functionality of the smart contracts while leveraging the computational power of quantum computing.